studiopress/seo-data-transporter/readme.txt

 = How stable is this plugin?
 I don't want to lose all my SEO. =

-It's relatively stable, but is still in beta.
-Be sure to make a proper database backup before converting.
+It's relatively stable.
+This plugin has been in the repository since August, 2010, and no one has reported any problems.
+As always, be sure to keep a backup of your site, just to be safe.

 == Screenshots ==
 1. The SEO Data Transporter UI, including the dropdown with all the supported platforms